Release Date: November 16, 2016

 For more details, see Azure Classic service endpoint documentation.

 Key test improvements have been added in Team Foundation Server 2017.

 In this release, we are migrating the test result artifacts to a new compact and efficient storage schema.
 Since test results are one of the top consumers of storage space in TFS databases, we expect this feature to translate into reduced storage footprint for TFS databases.
 For customers who are upgrading from earlier versions of TFS, test results will be migrated to the new schema during TFS upgrade.
 This upgrade may result in long upgrade times depending on how much test result data exists in your databases.
 It’s advisable to configure the test retention policy and wait for the policy to kick in and reduce the storage used by test results so that the TFS upgrade will be faster.
 After installing TFS, but before upgrading the TFS instance, you can use the TFSConfig.exe tool to clean up test results.
 See TFSConfig.exe help for more details.
 If you don’t have the flexibility to configure test retention or clean up test results before upgrade, make sure you plan accordingly for the upgrade window.
 See Test result data retention with Team Foundation Server 2015 for more examples about configuring test retention policy.

 Test configuration management in Test Hub

-We’ve brought test configuration management to the web UI by adding a new Configurations tab within the Test Hub.
+We’ve brought test configuration management to the web UI by adding a new Configurations tab within the Test Hub (Figure 61).
 Now you can create and manage test configurations and test configuration variables from within the Test hub.